KoenVanduffel/CR-6_Klipper/README.md

 Also SSH can be enabled from the imager.
 This is done through the Settings gearwheel in the bottom right corner.
 Mainsail can now be downloaded and installed directly through the Raspberry Pi Imager
 ```
-## Find and copy the CR6.cfg file and the Printer.<motherboard>.cfg file specific to your printer
+## Find the applicable CR6.cfg file and the Printer.<motherboard>.cfg files in (the Klipper_config folder of this repository)[https://github.com/KoenVanduffel/CR-6_Klipper/tree/main/klipper_config]

-Copy the printer definition for your motherboard from this repo to the pi and rename it, "klipper.cfg".
-* Select the appropriate .cfg file for your motherboard and copy it to /home/pi/klipper_config on the pi
-* Rename that file from "printer.<motherboard>.cfg" to "klipper.cfg"
+In the klipper_config folder of this repo, you will find the following files:

-Copy the CR6.cfg file from this repo to the pi, as that contains the Klipper configuration instructions specific to our CR6 printer.
+* CR6.cfg - contains the Klipper software configuration information specific to our CR6 printer.
+  Use that file for all motherboards.
+* Multiple files with the name Printer.<motherboard>.cfg
+  , where <motherboard> is the name of the motherboard supported by that particular file (e.g. printer.Creality-4.5.3.cfg is the file to use if you have either the 4.5.3 or the 1.1.0.3-ERA motherboard from Creality.)
+Use ONLY the printer.<motherboard>.cfg named for your motherboard.

+##  Install those two cfg files onto the pi

-* For all motherboards copy CR6.cfg to /home/pi/klipper_config on the pi
+Copy CR6.cfg to /home/pi/klipper_config on the pi
-* Do NOT rename that file
+Do NOT rename that file

+Copy the appropriate printer.<motherboard>.cfg file to /home/pi/klipper_config on the pi
+Rename that file from "printer.<motherboard>.cfg" to "klipper.cfg"

 ## Now make the actual firmware to be flashed to the printer mainboard

-For your convenience, precompiled firmwares have been provided in the firmware directory.
+_NOTE: For your convenience, precompiled firmwares have been provided in the firmware directory.
 For now the BTT CR6 is tested and in use by myself.
 The stock Creality one is only confirmed to connect properly to my old 4.5.2 board.
 I have not actually printed with it.
-Please leave feedback if you use them, so I can confirm they are working.
+Please leave feedback if you use them, so I can confirm they are working._

 For all stock creality boards, set the following config:
 ```bash